 What Percentage of Google Searches are Related to Healthcare?

 in 2019, Google Health VP David Feinberg shared that 7% of the searches on Google each day are healthcare-related.
 There are around 75,000 healthcare searches performed every minute, adding up to roughly 1 billion health-related searches every day.
 (Telegraph)

 80% of internet users have reported performing a health-related search in the previous year.
-(Doctor.com) Search is an integral part of how people get health information in 2020.
+(Doctor.com) Search is an integral part of how people get health information today.

 This presents an opportunity for healthcare providers wishing to both provide accurate health-related information to internet users, as well as demonstrate niche expertise; in other words, healthcare providers that specialize in very specific or esoteric areas of medicine that patients are willing to travel for can leverage content marketing to both inform and attract new patients from all over the country (or even the world).